Dateline: Bogota, Colombia

 On top of that, my philosophy here at Nomad Capitalist is that you want to invest in growth markets.
 You want to study the market enough to feel comfortable when you buy a property.

 I’ve been studying and traveling to Colombia for a number of years.
-I’ve studied the numbers, the metrics, and where the government seems to be going in a long-term perspective and I felt very comfortable with it.
+I’ve studied the numbers, the metrics, and where the government seems to be going from a long-term perspective and I felt very comfortable with it.
 This helped me feel comfortable with making an investment in Colombia.

 Making a real estate investment is a way to diversify your cash into emerging markets.
 ETFs (exchange-traded funds), on the other hand, don’t give you nearly as much correlation to the market.
 There aren’t as many ways to get diversification benefits in Colombia outside of investing in real estate unless you’re going to start a business there or buy Colombian government debt.